dejami-ASill/OnBoardingLib/README.md

 # OnBoardingLib
 A simple project to make building user on-boarding screens a little less painful.
+Yes I understand that the Color Scheme is ugly, I decided to go with full visibility to demonstrate, wasn't concerned with the look on this one.

 The main focus of this project are the AbstractOnboardingDialog.java and the OnboardingRelativeLayout.java classes.